Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

-Only frames converging on a label through majority consensus were used to evaluate the effectiveness of the complexity to identify anomalous sources.
+Only frames converging on a label through majority consensus were used to evaluate the effectiveness of the complexity for identifying anomalous sources.
 Those frames from the zoo sample where majority consensus was not reached were excluded from the evaluation.
-Table \ref{tab:condist} shows that 99.8\% of the zoo sample frames received evaluations from 3 or more volunteers and 94\% from 5 or more.
-We used the criterion that only frames receiving 5 or more evaluations were used to evaluate consensus, and be given a reliable `truth' label.
-These restrictions were imposed to avoid the results being impacted by outlier evaluations that differed from the majority of expert volunteers.

-The average number of evaluations per frame was 6.85, with a relatively even number of average evaluations across the outcome labels as shown in Table \ref{tab:conclass}.
-Table \ref{tab:conclass} also shows that where an outcome label was assigned, the average consensus level was 70\% or greater.
-The number of zoo sample frames converging on a majority consensus in each class is shown in table \ref{tab:zooclassification}.